dandresky/inventory-classifier/README.md

 ![](img/item_cnts.png)

-- The next figure shows the distribution of items per bin
+- The next figure shows the distribution of items on a per bin basis.

 ![](img/bin_cnts.png)